Making Tax Digital for Income Tax and animal services businesses

 Some solutions allow you to keep using spreadsheets while linking them to HMRC through bridging software.
 Others provide simple apps or browser-based tools that help you track income and expenses as you go.

 TaxNav, for example, is HMRC-recognised for MTD IT and designed for straightforward self-employed record-keeping.
-It allows you to keep your existing spreadsheets if you prefer, while still meeting digital reporting requirements.
+It also allows you to keep your existing spreadsheets if you prefer, while still meeting digital reporting requirements.

-- Start keeping digital records now if you don’t already
+- Start keeping digital records

 A smoother way to stay compliant